 A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately following this Directors' Report and forms part of this Directors' Report.

 NON-AUDIT SERVICES

-During the year the Company did not employ the Company's auditor, Nexia , on assignments additional to their statutory audit duties.
+During the year, Nexia Sydney Partnership, the Company's auditors, performed certain other services in addition to their statutory audit duties.